Q: Tell me a bit about yourself and what you do.

 To me, self-care means listening to myself at the highest level possible and then honoring what I hear.
-It is the practice of taking care of my mind, body and soul.
+It is the practice of taking care of my mind, body, and soul.
 It is doing more of what I love and what I need.
 It’s about recognizing that I am worthy of the same love and care that I give to others.

-Some of my favourite self-care practices are:
+Some of my favorite self-care practices are:

 – Drinking plenty of water